Marketing & Communications at Georgian Court University

 - The client shares equally in the responsibility for the outcome of the project; give care to reviewing and proofreading your piece.

-- The Production Schedule Request Form should guide you in planning and budgeting your project.
+- The Design Production Request Form should guide you in planning and budgeting your project.
 Try to provide as much information at the start as you possibly can.
 Some projects will not be able to be started without certain information in place.
-Your Project Manager will let you know if this is the case when your PSR form is received.
+Marketing and Communications will let you know if this is the case when your DPR form is received.